GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Conclusions

 \section{Conclusions}

-We present GrOCE, a training-free framework that reformulates concept erasure as a graph-theoretic problem in semantic space.By recognizing concepts as interconnected structures rather than isolated points, our method achieves complete semantic removal through spectral diffusion—identifying and erasing entire concept clusters while preserving unrelated content.
-Extensive experiments demonstrate GrOCE's effectiveness across diverse scenarios, from cartoon characters to artistic styles.
-Crucially, this is accomplished without model retraining or degrading non-target generation quality.
-As diffusion models proliferate, GrOCE's rapid and thorough erasure capabilities provide essential tools for content moderation, copyright protection, and responsible AI deployment.
+In this paper, we introduce GrOCE, a training-free framework for precise, context-aware removal of target concepts in text-to-image diffusion models.
+GrOCE models concepts as interconnected structures using dynamic semantic graphs, enabling the identification of entire concept clusters and the selective suppression of their influence in the text prompt.
+Extensive experiments across diverse scenarios—from cartoon characters to artistic styles—demonstrate its effectiveness in achieving accurate concept erasure while preserving non-target semantics.
+Importantly, this is accomplished without retraining, ensuring efficiency and generalizability.
+As diffusion models continue to proliferate, GrOCE provides a reliable and practical tool for content moderation, copyright protection, and responsible AI deployment.

 {

 }